-Relative, Parallel, and harmonic Keys
+Parallel, relative minor, and harmonic minor Keys

 Parallel keys enable bold shifts; they share the same home note but speak different emotional dialects.

-If a chord progression suddenly takes a hard left-turn and feels heavier/brighter, but still resolves to the same root, you are probably in a parallel key.
+• If a chord progression suddenly takes a hard left-turn and feels heavier/brighter, but still resolves to the same root, you are probably in a parallel key.

 Parallel keys both start on the same tonic but use different note sets for their scales.